-Assessment must be conducted in conditions where arrangements are in place to assure the
+Assessment must be conducted in conditions where arrangements are in place to assure the authenticity of the candidate's work.

-1. Brannen, J. (2005).
+- 1. Brannen, J. (2005).
 Mixing Methods: The Entry of Qualitative and Quantitative Approaches into the Research Process.
-International Journal of Social Research Methodology, 8(3), pp.173-184.

-2. Carter, S. M. & Little, M. (2007).
-Justifying knowledge, justifying method, taking action:

-Epistemologies, methodologies, and methods in qualitative research.
-Qualitative Health Research,
+International Journal of Social Research Methodology, 8(3), pp.173-184. - 2.
+Carter, S. M. & Little, M. (2007).
+Justifying knowledge, justifying method, taking action: Epistemologies, methodologies, and methods in qualitative research.
+Qualitative Health Research, 17(10), 1316-1328.